ymoldabe/backend/wheres-my-pizza/README.md

 ## Context

-> You can’t polish your way out of bad architecture.
+> You can't polish your way out of bad architecture.
 >

 The challenge we've chosen may seem unique, but at its core lies the common structure of many other distributed systems: data comes in, gets processed by various components, and is passed along the chain.